civilian/ansible_wordpress/README.md

  - restore_wordpress: restores a wordpress backup to a given wordpress install.

 The example playbooks use the settings I use for my local development.
 I would suggest changing them as you need.

+How to test with vagrant

+-Install Vagrant.
+-Install ansible.
+-Go to localhost:50776

 TODO: